1. WHO WE ARE?

 · We may use your personal data for other purposes to which you have consented at the time of providing it.

 We share your personal data with third parties in the following situations:

-· Administrative and Legal Reasons: if we need to disclose your personal data (i) to comply with a legal obligationand/or judicial or regulatory proceedings, a court order or other legal process. (ii) to protect us, our members or contractors against loss or damage.
-This may include (without limit) exchanging information with the police, courts or law enforcement organisations.
+· Administrative and Legal Reasons: If we need to disclose your personal data (i) to comply with a legal obligation and/or judicial or regulatory proceedings, a court order, or other legal process, (ii) to protect us, our members, or contractors against loss or damage.
+This may include (without limitation) exchanging information with the police, courts, or law enforcement organizations.

 6. DATA TRANSFERS

-Your personal data will be transferred to and stored in countries other than the country in which the information was originally collected, including other destinations inside and outside the European Economic Area (“EEA”) to our service providers for the purposes described above.
+Your personal data will be transferred to and stored in countries other than the country in which the information was originally collected, including other destinations inside and outside the European Economic Area ("EEA"), by our service providers for the purposes described above.